 One thing worth noting is that this game was built directly for a virtual reality experience, and the scares and gameplay are designed as such to optimize the gameplay for VR users.
 This is really evident in the way the game plays out and, without giving too much away, you’ll be forced to face your fears in order to progress through the game.
 Looking in the direction that all your intuitions tell you not to look, is most likely the way to go!

-If you want to find out more about this game, check out the links and the video below.
+If you want to find out more about this game and see first-hand why we think it is one of the best VR horror games around, check out the video below.

 Once you are inside the house, you are free to explore it freely and look for hints and clues throughout.
 The game takes place over a period of 7 hours – from 11pm til 6am – and each hour of the game represents a new level, with new clues and opportunities.
 The main puzzle the player encounters is how to interact with Emily’s dolls.
 If the player fails to interact correctly with said toys, they will soon find out via the form of a rather unforgiving jump-scare, and then the player must restart the level (or hour).